jonathanulco/laurakalbag-dot-com/content/posts/my-favourite-apps-fit-for-purpose/my-favourite-apps-fit-for-purpose.md

 A few people asked about the other apps I used (for development etc.) so I thought I’d give a quick rundown of what’s in my dock (my most used apps):

 {{< figured caption="screenshot of the apps in my Mac OSX dock" >}}
-  	{{< imgsrcset command="Resize" class="attachment_1206  size-full wp-image-1206" title="screenshot of the apps in my Mac OSX dock" original="/images/2012/10/dock.png" alt="screenshot of the apps in my Mac OSX dock" >}}
+  	{{< imgsrcset class="attachment_1206  size-full wp-image-1206" title="screenshot of the apps in my Mac OSX dock" original="/images/2012/10/dock.png" alt="screenshot of the apps in my Mac OSX dock" >}}
 {{< /figured >}}

 1. **Finder. **(*Mac OSX default*)